Trout dying in the Lake at the Hills, residents complain of bites

 “It took a chunk of skin,” Miller said.
 “It also drew blood.
 It wasn’t a lot and it wasn’t gushing but it bled and it hurt her.”

-Miller said she wonders if the bites are coming from a piranha and points to news articles last March reporting a pacu was found dead along the shore of the fishing pond.
+Some residents have questioned if the bites are coming from a piranha and points to news articles last March reporting a pacu was found dead along the shore of the fishing pond.

 But while the pacu is cousin to the piranha, it’s reportedly more easy-going and lacks the nasty pointy-fanged teeth found on its relative.